What is egg donation?

-If a woman is unable to produce viable eggs ( due to early menopause, absence of ovaries, poor ovarian function, poor quality eggs) or may transmit serious or fatal abnormalities to her children due to a genetic abnormality, she may be a candidate to recieve another woman’s eggs.
+If a woman is unable to produce viable eggs ( due to early menopause, absence of ovaries, poor ovarian function, poor quality eggs) or may transmit serious or fatal abnormalities to her children due to a genetic abnormality, she may be a candidate to receive another woman’s eggs.

-How do you recruit potential egg donors?
+How do we find out about available egg donors?